55

 text

-property and printing text after write to the model.square(0, 0, CELL_SIZE) {
+property and printing text after write to the model.Example of unidirectional data-binding:

 fill <= [@grid.cells[row][column], :color]